Step 1: Make Your Decision

 - First event planned.
-Your group’s first event can be MIST.
+Your group’s first event can be a MIST meeting.
 This can be a reason why your participants will want to meet weekly.

 - End of year elections

 - Audience of your Group: Although it is one of the most important parts of your group plan, most people forget to identify their audience.
 This section should state who can be members of the MSA.
-It is important that everyone involved in your group, especially if your MSA is formed in a public school, understand that MSA is open to everyone, Muslim and non-Muslim who is interested in learning about Islam.
+It is important that everyone involved in your group, especially if your MSA is formed in a public school, understands that MSA is open to anyone, Muslim, Christian, Jew, Hindu, Atheist, etc, who is interested in learning about Islam.
 This is a great way to attract sponsors and students alike.
-When writing your plan, make sure to put the previous statement under the heading of “Types of Members”
+When writing your plan, make sure to put the previous statement under the heading of “Types of Members.”

 Get together with your core group and finalize a constitution.
 If you’re the only Muslim, that’s ok.
-The key aspect to this constitution is the purpose we stated, which was to provide an educational outlook on Islam and clear stereotypical misconceptions.
-Remember that this club is open to everyone, Muslim and non-Muslim and should not be exclusive to a certain group of Muslims.
+The key aspect of this constitution is the purpose we stated, which was to provide an educational outlook on Islam and clear stereotypical misconceptions.
+Remember that this club is open to everyone, and that it should not be exclusive to a certain group of Muslims.
 Your constitution should have a set plan for the year so all future leaders will always know what to do, even if you’re not there to advise them.
-Feel free to use the sample constitution we’ve provided above.
+Feel free to use the sample constitution we’ve provided.

 Step 7: Talk to your Principal/Vice Principal

-To ensure that you are following protocol, set up a meeting with your school principal or Vice Principal.
-Typically, the vice principal is the individual to approach in order to form a club of this nature.
+To ensure that you are following protocol, set up a meeting with your school's Principal or Vice Principal.
+Typically, the Vice Principal is the individual to approach in order to form a club of this nature.
 Clubs in some of the larger high schools are handled by the activities director who is sometimes part of the sports department.
 If you’re unsure who to go to, ask the school secretary.

 Some school officials might be reluctant to allow the formation of your MSA.
-They may attempt to waylay the formation of the MSA by delaying the processing of paperwork or adding restrictions or requirements at random.
 Make sure to be persistent.
-Keep after your school officials with daily inquires on the status of your paperwork and formation.
+Follow up with your school officials to inquire on the status of your paperwork and formation.
 Make sure your entire core group is keeping up with the inquiries.
-Do not let delays and reluctance on the part of the administration deter you.
-Do not, however, become impatient or impolite.
 Remember always to be cordial and respectful.

 Make sure your core group asks every teacher they can to sponsor them.
 It is better to have a willing sponsor than a reluctant one, so do not hound a potential sponsor if another teacher can be found who is happy to fill the position.
 The following techniques should help you find a sponsor for your MSA:

 - Remind the sponsor that teachers are, above all, educators who believe in the institution of education.
-In this post 9/11 climate, intolerance and aggression is bred from ignorance.
-As an educator, Muslim or otherwise, it is important to sustain an environment to promote education, prevent intolerance, clear stereotypes, lessen aggression due to misunderstanding.
-Tell your sponsor that these same goals are what make up your MSA.
+In this post 9/11 climate, intolerance and aggression are bred from ignorance.
+As an educator, it is important to sustain a welcoming environment to promote education, prevent intolerance, clear stereotypes, and lessen aggression due to misunderstanding.
+Tell your sponsor that these same goals are what your MSA is dedicated to working towards.